Patricia Tallman: Personal life

 Tallman met Andrea Rogantini when he was the executive chef at Prego Ristorante in Los Angeles.
 Rogantini is the father of her only child, a son named Julian Tallman.
-Tallman later met Jeffrey Willerth when she was acting on Babylon 5 (1993–1998), where he was as an associate producer.
+Tallman later met Jeffrey Willerth when she was acting on Babylon 5 (1993–1998), where he was an associate producer.
 They were married in 1999, separated several years later and divorced in 2008.

-Tallman also met J. Michael Straczynski (JMS) when she was acting on Babylon 5, a series which he created.
-The two entered into a relationship sometime after Straczynski separated from his wife, Kathryn M. Drennan, in 2002.
+Tallman met J. Michael Straczynski (JMS) when she was acting on Babylon 5, a series which he created.
+The two entered into a relationship some time after Straczynski separated from his wife, Kathryn M. Drennan, in 2002.
 They separated in 2013.

+Tallman married actor and writer Glenn Morrissey in 2022.

 Tallman is a leading fund-raiser for Penny Lane, a center for abused children in California.
 As of 2017, she has been leading their annual “Be a Santa Toy Drive” for more than 20 years.